Kong/kong-auth0/Partner Portal/Kong Konnect and Auth0 - Partner Portal.md

 Resource Owner Password
 Client Credentials

+Auth0 is one of the main IdPs in the marketplace today.
+Kong, on the other hand, is the world’s most popular API gateway, built for hybrid and multi-cloud and optimized for microservices and distributed architectures.
+The Auth0 and Kong integration provides a powerful and flexible solution for secure API Management infrastructures.

 ### Kong Konnect and Auth0 Reference Architecture
 The following diagram shows a Reference Architecture including Kong Konnect and Auth0
 ![Reference Architecture](images/Reference_Architecture.png)